TeamDevDev/professional-development-week-seven-through-sixteen-starter/writing/review.md

 - [] 4: Agree
 - [] 5: Strongly Agree

-### On a scale from 1 to 5, please respond to this assertion from your perspective: "I felt that I was a part of a community of software engineers during the past module."
+### On a scale from 1 to 5, please respond to this assertion from your perspective: "I felt that I was a part of a community of software engineers during the past modules."

 Please create a filled checkbox for the level that best describes your perspective